Intergalactic-Astronomical-Union/ATEL-EDMC/README.md

 Click [Open] next to the Plugins folder listing.

-Unpack the .zip file into the plugins folder.
+Download the source zip file, unzip it, then copy the "ATEL" folder to the plugins folder.

 Restart EDMC